Romeo and Juliet

 original script, together with gestuality, intonation and perfect setting representation.
 Also, to confer further realism the actors were the exact same age of the characters they interpreted.

-Franco Zeffirelli used typical techniques of the time, such as long sequences, a clear dubbing and some classical music pieces to accompany the movie.
+Franco Zeffirelli used typical techniques of the time, such as long sequences, a clear dubbing and

 Here is an example.